 Member of the New Mexico Bar

-Lysette Romero Córdova is a visiting professor of law, teaching Elements of Legal Argumentation I and II in the law school's Legal Analysis and Communication Program.
+Lysette Romero Córdova is an assistant professor of law, teaching Elements of Legal Argumentation I and II in the law school's Legal Analysis and Communication Program.
 A native of rural northern New Mexico, Professor Romero Córdova is a first-generation college graduate and attorney.